Depth Psychotherapy

 -

-Monthly consultations are £90 per 90 minute session.
+Monthly consultations are £90 per 1.5 hour session.

-Whichever options you are considering, we meet first for an initial consultation (up to 75 minutes, £65).
-This is an opportunity to explore what brings you to therapy, how you would like therapy to be beneficial, and whether we are likely to work well together.
-There is no obligation to begin therapy, or make a decision about it during the meeting.
+This is an opportunity to explore the reasons you are considering therapy, how you would like therapy to be beneficial, any questions or concerns, and whether we are likely to work well together.
+The meeting is conversational, and not like a formal assessment or interview.
+There is no obligation to begin therapy, or make a decision about it during the appointment.

 If you would like to speak on the phone prior to arranging a consultation I can offer a free introductory call.

-You're Welcome to Get in Touch
+You're welcome to get in touch

 To contact me please use the email address or contact form below (also at the foot of any page on this website).